Lotfullah21/JavaScript_Complete/Variables/README.md

   <li>String</li>
   <li>Boolean</li>
   <li>Undefined</li>
   <p>Represents an uninitialized or undeclared variable.
-If a variable is declared but not assigned a value, it is automatically assigned the value undefined.</p>
+If a variable is declared but not assigned a value, it is automatically assigned the value undefined,or object cannot find a value for the present variable</p>
   <li>Null</li>
-  <p>Represents the intentional absence of any object value.</p>
+  <p>Represents the intentional absence of any object value, or developer assigned a null value</p>
   <li>Symbol</li>

 </ol>